watermelon-admin/yuzu/.gitea/workflows/DEPLOY-SETUP.md

 1. Checks if git is installed, installs it if needed (for Alpine Linux)
 2. Builds and pushes Docker images to the Scaleway registry
+3. Sets up SSH key for Git operations
-3. Clones the YuzuDeploy repository using the Personal Access Token
+4. Clones the YuzuDeploy repository
-4. Updates the image tag in the deployment files
+5. Updates the image tag in the deployment files
-5. Commits and pushes the changes
+6. Commits and pushes the changes

 This enables automatic updates to your Kubernetes deployment files whenever a new image is built.

 ## Troubleshooting

-If the workflow fails at the Git or repository access steps:
+If the workflow fails at the Git or SSH steps:

-1. Check that your Personal Access Token hasn't expired
-2. Verify the PAT has write access to the YuzuDeploy repository
+1. Verify that the SSH key has been added as a deploy key in the YuzuDeploy repository
+2. Ensure the deploy key has write access enabled
+3. Check that the SSH private key has been properly added as a secret
-3. Make sure the repository URL is correct (including the domain and username/organization)
+4. Make sure the repository URL in the workflow file is correct
-4. Confirm that the Gitea user associated with the PAT has appropriate permissions
-5. Check that your runner has outbound HTTPS access (port 443) to your Gitea server
+5. Confirm the runner has outbound SSH access (port 22) to your Gitea server

+If the connection fails even with correct settings, you might need to modify your Gitea server's SSH settings or consider using an HTTP-based approach with a machine user account.